Stephen Sáfár: Career

 Also referred to as magister, Stephen belonged to the courtly knights.
 He owned a house in Visegrád from where his treasury was robbed in 1339.
 As a result, Charles compensated with land donations worth of 25 silver ducats.
 Stephen was also involved in the royal chancellery.
-In 1337, he participated in a Pecheneg land donation in Somogy County, boring the title relator.
+In 1337, he participated in a Pecheneg land donation in Somogy County, bearing the title relator.
 It is also possible that he served as Keeper of the Seals since the 1330s.
 Possibly he also served as castellan of Óbuda from 1340 or 1341, replacing William Drugeth.

 As his ancient lands (mainly a part of Alsókamarica) laid in Požega County, he gained donations primarily there, including the rest of Alsókamarica.
 In 1333, Charles confiscated the surrounding domain of Koprivnica from the disgraced Záh kindred and handed over to Stephen Sáfár.
 Following that Stephen purchased the land Felsőkapronca as part of an endeavor to holding concentration in the Trans-Drava region.
 After the death of Charles, Queen Mother Elizabeth confirmed his received land donations and granted privilege of tax exemption, including marturina which was traditionally collected in the then highly valued marten skins in Slavonia.
 Stephen also acquired estates in Bács and Torontál Counties, as well as in the surrounding countryside of Visegrád (including Diósd and Nyírmál).
 On 15 September 1326, the childless Mikócsa Rosd, a former familiaris to Matthew Csák, adopted Stephen as his son and made him as his heir.
 Accordingly, among others, Stephen inherited Csév (today Piliscsév) in 1334 and used "csévi" title of nobility since then.
 Stephen had real properties in Esztergom and Buda too.